VERIFIED CONTENT This article was written by Miller Law’s content team and reviewed for accuracy by attorney Marc Newman.

 An employment attorney can help you draft a non compete agreement that complies with state laws while protecting your company’s interests.

-How Are Non Compete Agreements Used in Michigan?
+Why Businesses Use Non Compete Agreements in Michigan?

 Non compete agreements can serve several purposes.
 You can draft a non compete in Michigan to restrict former employees from doing things like: